Monad Testnet Faucet

 Common Issues and Fixes

-Balance not visible: Usually caused by incorrect network selection.
+Balance not visible: Usually caused by incorrect network selection or wallet synchronization delay.

-Request rejected: Due to cooldown limits or captcha failure.
+Request rejected: Typically triggered by cooldown restrictions or captcha verification failure.

 Frequently Asked Questions